Anantnag

 State

-In ancient times, the Kashmir Valley (Kashyap-mira in legend) was a centre of Hindu and Buddhist learning, ruled by dynasties such as the Karkotas and Utpalas, with capitals around Srinagar and a strong tradition of Sanskrit scholarship and temples.
-The Jammu hills to the south were dotted with small Rajput principalities guarding routes from the plains.
+In ancient times, the Kashmir Valley, known in legend as Kashyap-mira, was celebrated as a centre of Hindu and Buddhist learning.
+The valley was ruled by powerful dynasties such as the Karkotas and Utpalas, whose capitals were located around Srinagar.
+These rulers patronised Sanskrit scholarship, temple architecture, and art, making Kashmir one of the most vibrant intellectual centres of early India.
+At the same time, the Jammu hills to the south were dotted with small Rajput principalities that guarded trade routes and passes connecting the plains with the Himalayan regions.

 Anantnag, often called the “capital of South Kashmir,” has a history closely tied to its springs and waterways.…